In rescue, one of the most common phrases we keep hearing over the years is

 The first is that it is the birthday of a wonderful dog who simply by his existence has shown us how we can become kinder, better creatures with unstinting love for others.

-Our Nap.
-Old Nap to many of you because that is who he is now.
+Old Nap to many because that is who he became - an elder, wise and gentle.